DrTexx/cchs-ideas/readme.md

 ### Speedometer Using Demerit Points as Units

-### Electronic Sware Jar
+### Electronic Swear Jar
 Detects swearing and subtracts money from an account.